bpourian/json-to-java-object/README.md

 form of a json response you may come across 'keys' in a `key : value` that don't conform to your model.

 So instead of changing your model you use the serialized name provided in the json response inside the annotation.
-So when your pojo is instantiated using the gson library it will automatically assign the valued from the json to the correct instance variables of your pojo.
+So when your pojo is instantiated using the gson library it will automatically assign the value from the json object to the correct instance variable of your pojo.

 In my test as above I am asserting that the getter methods of the AnnotationPojo instance are returning the correct values from the original json object.